 This unique cut is truly divine and gives an incredible eating experience but like most lesser-known cuts, it is hard to find in mainstream stores and butchers therefore little is known about this true gem.

-In our humble opinion, Beef Cheeks are the king of the alternative cuts and in fact one of our very favorite cuts of Beef period!
+In our humble opinion, Beef Cheeks are the king of the alternative cuts and in fact one of our very favorite cuts of Beef out of our nose-to-tail butchery range period!

 It is no surprise to us to see Beef Cheeks featured on cooking shows like Master Chef or being served in Michelin Star Restaurants ~ this is a wonderful cut of beef that deserves the spotlight.

 In this guide, we take a deeper dive into Beef Cheeks which will hopefully encourage you to try these super tasty morsels.